mendix/docs/content/en/docs/community-tools/mendix-profile.md

 #### 10.4.1 API Keys {#profile-api-keys}

-In this section, you can create and view the API keys that external applications can use to connect via the [Mendix Platform APIs](/apidocs-mxsdk/apidocs/) on behalf of your user account.
+In the [API Keys](https://sprintr.home.mendix.com/link/personalapikeys) section, you can create and view the API keys that external applications can use to connect via the [Mendix Platform APIs](/apidocs-mxsdk/apidocs/) on behalf of your user account.
 An API key created here allows the apps using it to act on behalf of the user who created the key.
 This means the apps will have the same privileges as the user who created the key.
 An API key allows you to execute operations that need authentication without a password.
 For example, you can use an API key to perform scripted operations on your application model with the SDK.

 To get a Mendix API key, click **Configure API Keys** > **Create New API Key** and follow the instructions.